Building a new vector based storage model

 }

-Initializing a buffer with the same 64bit value
+Initialize buffer with same 64bit value

 Unfortunately, benchmark results with other functions were less conclusive.
 Some perform better with hand-written SIMD and some just as fast with GCC's SSE4 generated code even when it is ran on AVX512 systems.